-20 min Part B Actions for Improvement It is important to keep in mind that the self-assessment is meant to be a tool to help you identify your individual strengths and personal challenges so that you can plan strategies for improvement.
+20 min Part B Actions for Improvement It is important to keep in mind that the self-assessment is meant to be a tool to help you identify your individual strengths and weaknesses so that you can plan strategies for improvement.
 It is also important to remember that not all of the skills areas outlined in the questionnaire can be covered in this 5-day training session.

 The facilitator initiates a large group discussion on effective actions that can be taken during the workshop as well as after the workshop to help participants address those areas that were identified as needing improvement.
-The facilitator will ask the following questions:
+You will have the opportunity to add to the areas needing improvement throughout the workshop.